Texas

 For more information visit the Multi-State Compliance Matrix

-Texas ranks #2 overall out of the 51 U.S. jurisdictions for its friendliness towards faith-based nonprofit organizations, making it one of the best states in which to operate a faith-based nonprofit.
-Texas has several policies that facilitate the contributions of faith-based nonprofits, including strong constitutional protections for free exercise of religion, constitutional language protecting religious exercise during a state of emergency, strong protections for directors to rely on guidance from religious figures, and a broad exemption from charitable registration laws.
-Additionally, Texas does not impose audit requirements as a condition of maintaining authorization to fundraise in the state.
-Texas, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment and very limited exemptions from sales tax on religious organizations’ sales.
+Texas ranks #4 overall out of the 51 U.S. jurisdictions for its friendliness towards faith-based nonprofit organizations, making it one of the best states in which to operate a faith-based nonprofit.
+Texas has several policies that facilitate the contributions of faith-based nonprofits, constitutional language protecting religious exercise during a state of emergency, strong protections for directors to rely on guidance from religious figures within his or her faith tradition, and a broad exemption from charitable registration laws.
+Additionally, Texas has no nondiscrimination laws related to public accommodations and does not impose audit requirements as a condition of maintaining authorization to fundraise in the state.
+Texas, however, has several policies that are burdensome to faith-based nonprofits operating in the state, such as a broad Blaine Amendment and very limited exemptions from state sales tax on religious organizations’ sales.

 Religious Freedom:

 Texas has enacted a RFRA that protects the religious free exercise of all individuals and entities by requiring government burdens on religious exercise to satisfy strict scrutiny.
-Since these protections originate in a statute rather than the state constitution, Texas does not receive the highest score for this factor.
+Since the RFRA is a statute rather than a state constitutional provision, Texas does not receive the highest score for this factor.

 Texas has no nondiscrimination laws related to public programming and facilities.